Acerx-AMJ/Dfunge/README.md

 Dfunge is a successor to Cfunge, which is a 2D esoteric programming language based off Befunge-93.

 ## Language Overview
 Dfunge is laid out on a two-dimensional playground, just like Befunge-93.
 The playfield is practically infinite in size (-2147483648 to 2147483647 on both axes).
 The program counter starts at (0, 0) and is pointed to the right.
 Just like in Befunge-93, the program counter has inertia, meaning that it will continue moving in a specific direction until it is changed, but it does not wrap around when it reaches a limit.
 When the program counter lands on a command, it gets executed.

-Dfunge uses two data structures: the stack, where all operators are used, and the registers (with the same size as the playfield), which can only store numeric values and characters.
+Dfunge uses four different data structures: the stack, the defered stack, the variable map and the registers.
+The stack is used for operating on and storing values.
+It stores 32-bit integers, which also count as characters, so all three Dfunge data types can be stored: integers, characters and strings.
+The defered stack stores commands, which can be operated on and executed using the defer commands.
+Variable map stores all of the variables, which can store integers and characters, for non-string types this is the preferred way of storing values.
+The register map stores integers in a specific index, it is used for storing arrays and strings.

 ## Instructions
 Command names are case-sensitive.
 If stack size is less than the expected stack size while calling a command, the command will throw an error.
 If stack is empty, then any popped value will be 0 (in commands that use a value from the stack, but don't require the stack size, e.g j, k, l, ;, ?).